th0mson/python/README.md

    - Edit timeout (sec) for tg_bot timeout in to param tg_bot_timeout;

 ## Testing:
-### For testing run scripts in your script folder
+For testing run scripts in your script folder
 ```python tgbot.py```

 ```python webcheck.py```

-if all right, you are get Test messages
+if all right, you are get Test messages to your Telegram Chanel/Chat

 ## Start:
 ### For run full monitoring, you are need starting Daemon: